JonasToth/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-const-correctness.rst

 as potential ``const``.

 .. code-block:: c++

   // Declare a variable, which is not ``const`` ... int i = 42;
   // but use it as read-only.
 This means that `i` can be declared ``const``. int result = i * i;

-The check can analyzes values, pointers and references but not pointees:
+The check can analyzes values, pointers and references but not (yet) pointees:

 .. code-block:: c++